BEFORE YOU APPLY

 - A brief description of your goals and plans

 - Your CV, transcripts and any information you would like your referee to address in his/her letter.

 - A draft of your personal statement or research proposal, if such is required for your application.

 - A reminder of how you and your referee know one another; classes you have taken with him/her, the grades you received in those classes, paper topics you worked on, etc. You may wish to include a copy of a successful paper or final exam, and any comments your professor gave you on your work

 Your personal statement must clearly show how you are a unique and suitable candidate for your chosen programme of study.

 Please answer the following 4 questions, using short and clear sentences.
 You are recommended to link your previous work experience to show who you are and what is your ability and ambition.

-- Why you chose this specific course in Cranfield University (and not elsewhere).
+2. Why you chose this specific course in Muscat University (and not elsewhere).

-- Explain how you can be an asset to the university and why Cranfield University will be happy to have you as a student.
+5. Conclusion: This should be short, positive and to the point.
+Say why you’ll be an asset to the university why Muscat University will be lucky to have you as a student.